t60011/rhino-mcp/rhino_mcp_architecture_plan.md

 2. **Rhino-side Script (IronPython):**
    - **Role:** Runs inside Rhino 7 (IronPython) and listens for incoming JSON commands from the MCP server.
    - **Operation:**
-     - **Socket Server:** Implements a socket-based listener that runs in a background thread (or via an asynchronous event timer) to ensure Rhino’s main thread stays unblocked.
+     - **Socket Server:** Implements a socket-based listener that runs in a background thread (or via an asynchronous event timer) to ensure Rhino's main thread stays unblocked.
      - **Command Dispatcher:** Once a command is received, it parses the JSON and uses the Command Pattern to map the command to the corresponding RhinoCommon function (or a small wrapper around it).
-     - **Main Thread Execution:** Since many Rhino operations must execute on the main thread, the script should schedule the command execution appropriately (for example, via Rhino’s `RhinoApp.Idle` event or a thread-safe queue dispatch mechanism).
+     - **Main Thread Execution:** Since many Rhino operations must execute on the main thread, the script should schedule the command execution appropriately (for example, via Rhino's `RhinoApp.Idle` event or a thread-safe queue dispatch mechanism).
      - **Response Flow:** After executing, it sends a response (e.g., status, object IDs) back to the MCP server over the same socket connection.

 3. **Communication Flow:**
-   - **User → LLM:** The user describes what they need (e.g., “create a cube at [0,0,0]”).
+   - **User → LLM:** The user describes what they need (e.g., "create a cube at [0,0,0]").
    - **LLM → MCP Server:** The LLM calls the appropriate MCP tool.
    - **MCP Server → Rhino Addon:** The server sends a JSON command via TCP.
    - **Rhino Addon → Rhino:** The Rhino script receives, dispatches, and executes the command.